-The sauna later evolved into a place that could be used to socialize, to eat, to discuss important matters and to even give birth.
+The sauna later evolved into a place that could be used to socialize, eat, discuss important life matters, and even give birth.

 What has made the sauna so popular in Finland is that it allows people to escape the cold weather quite easily.

-It also helps that Finland, and other countries in Scandinavia, have always had a large supply of wood which is used to not only warm up saunas but also to build them.
+It also helps that Finland, and other countries in Scandinavia, have always had a large supply of wood.
+This wood is used not only to warm up saunas but also to actually build them.

 Finnish Sauna Rituals and Customs

-The modern-day Finnish sauna very much resembles what most people think a sauna is.
+The modern-day Finnish sauna very much resembles what most people think a sauna really is.

-Sauna rocks or stones cover the top of the stove to help spread the heat across the sauna room.
+Sauna rocks, or stones, cover the top of the stove to help spread the heat across the entire sauna room.

-The process of pouring water on sauna rocks may sound simple but actually requires a bit of skill and experience.
+The process of pouring water on sauna rocks may sound simple, but it actually requires a bit of skill and experience.

 The temperature in a Finnish sauna typically ranges from 66 to 88 degrees Celsius, or 150 to 190 degrees Fahrenheit.